johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 The `AcosTrendChart` component (`src/components/amazon-seller-tools/AcosTrendChart.tsx`) visualizes the ACoS over time using a line chart.
 The chart displays the ACoS values for each saved calculation, allowing users to track ACoS trends.

-### 6.2.
-Manual Calculation Form

-The `ManualCalculationForm` component (`src/components/amazon-seller-tools/ManualCalculationForm.tsx`) allows users to manually enter data for a single campaign.
-The form includes the following fields:

-- **Campaign Name:** The name of the campaign.
-- **Ad Spend ($):** The amount spent on advertising.
-- **Sales ($):** The revenue generated from advertising.
-- **Impressions:** The number of impressions.
-- **Clicks:** The number of clicks.

-### 6.3.
-ACoS Rating Guide

-The `AcosRatingGuide` component (`src/components/amazon-seller-tools/AcosRatingGuide.tsx`) displays a guide for interpreting ACoS values.
-The guide includes the following ratings:

-- **Excellent:** ACoS is less than 15%.
-- **Good:** ACoS is between 15% and 25%.
-- **Okay:** ACoS is between 25% and 35%.
-- **Poor:** ACoS is greater than 35%.

-### 6.4.
-Calculation History Table

-The `CalculationHistoryTable` component (`src/components/amazon-seller-tools/CalculationHistoryTable.tsx`) displays a table of the calculation history, including the following columns:

-- Campaign
-- Date
-- Ad Spend
-- Sales
-- ACoS
-- RoAS

-### 6.5.
-ACoS Trend Chart

-The `AcosTrendChart` component (`src/components/amazon-seller-tools/AcosTrendChart.tsx`) visualizes the ACoS over time using a line chart.
-The chart displays the ACoS values for each saved calculation, allowing users to track ACoS trends.

-## 7. Technical Notes

-- Frontend: Built with TypeScript and React (Next.js).
-- UI Components: Uses Shadcn UI components (Button, Card, Tabs, Select, Alert).
-- Charting: Recharts library for data visualization.
-- CSV Parsing: PapaParse library for handling CSV file uploads, primarily within the `OverviewTab` component.
-- Date Manipulation: date-fns library for handling dates and time granularities.
-- State Management: React's useState and useRef hooks.
-- IndexedDB: IndexedDB for local data storage (for calculation history).
-- Supabase: Supabase for application configurations.
-- Logging: Added logging to the `handleDownloadSampleCsv` function in `src/app/amazon-seller-tools/page.tsx` and `src/components/shared/GenericCsvDataMapper.tsx`.

----

-- New Components: `AcosRatingGuide`, `CalculationHistoryTable`, `ManualCalculationForm`, and `AcosTrendChart`.
-- Utility Files: `src/lib/amazon-tools/acos-calculator-utils.ts` and `src/lib/amazon-tools/metrics.ts`.

 ## 7. Technical Notes

 - Frontend: Built with TypeScript and React (Next.js).